Taiwan-EU Relations

 The EU has solid relations with Taiwan in areas such as trade, investment, science, research, education, culture, health, environment, climate change, circular economy, labour, fisheries, digital economy, cyber security, human rights and gender equality.
 Engagement takes place through a variety of channels, in particular through the annual Taiwan-EU consultations, which facilitate dialogue on both trade and non-trade issues.
 The two sides also meet regularly for labor and human rights consultations.

 The European Economic and Trade Office (EETO) in Taipei was established by the European Commission in 2003, with the function and mandate of a diplomatic representation.
 Currently, the EU and 16 Member States have established their own representations in Taiwan; similarly, Taiwan has 24 official representative offices in 19 EU Member States.
 Since the EU granted Schengen visa waiver status to Taiwanese passport holders in 2011, Taiwan-EU relations in various areas have expanded significantly.
-Taiwan has also signed Working Holiday Programs with the UK, as well as 11 EU Member States : Germany, Ireland, Belgium, Hungary, Slovakia, Poland, Austria, the Czech Republic, France, Luxembourg, and the Netherlands.
+Taiwan has also signed Working Holiday Programs with the UK, as well as 11 EU Member States: Germany, Ireland, Belgium, Hungary, Slovakia, Poland, Austria, the Czech Republic, France, Luxembourg, and the Netherlands.
 The EU is expected to launch EES and ETIAS in the near future, with details to be announced by the EU and its member states.

-While the EU was Taiwan’s fourth-largest trading partner in 2023, Taiwan was the EU’s 13th-largest trading partner globally and fifth-largest in Asia, with total bilateral trade volume amounting to US$73.8 billion.
+While the EU was Taiwan’s fifth-largest trading partner in 2025, Taiwan was the EU’s 13th-largest trading partner globally and fifth-largest in Asia, with total bilateral trade volume amounting to US$74.8 billion.
 The inclusion of Taiwan in the European Commission's “Trade for All” communication in October 2015 was a major development for economic ties, as it stated that “the EU will explore launching negotiations on investment with Taiwan.”
 The EU encourages a sound flow of trade and investment between Taiwan and Europe, and it works closely with Taiwan in the World Trade Organization.
 The EU also supports Taiwan’s meaningful participation in a number of international organizations.

 Throughout the COVID-19 pandemic, Taiwan offered humanitarian assistance to the EU.
 On April 1, 2020, then President Tsai Ing-wen announced Taiwan’s first round of humanitarian donations, offering surgical masks to support front-line medical workers in the United States and European countries worst hit by the COVID-19 outbreak.
 In response, President of the European Commission Ursula von der Leyen thanked Taiwan on the same day, tweeting “the European Union thanks Taiwan for its donation of masks to help fight the #coronavirus; this global virus outbreak requires international solidarity & cooperation; acts like this show that we are #StrongerTogether.”